uviclibraries/genai-notebooklm/5-nblm-presentations.md

    - If none of the images it generates look like they are not a good fit for your slide, feel free to make follow-up prompts to fine-tune the images generated.
 For example, you might want to use a follow-up prompt like this: ```Make the badges larger and more colorful```
    - Once you have a badge you're happy with, **Right mouse click** on the image you'd like to use and then select **Copy Image**.
 Note: Browsers other than Google's Chrome browser might use slightly different language from "Copy Image."
    - Go to the slide in your presentation and **Paste** the image you just created onto the slide.
 Then move, resize and crop the image.
+6. Review the slide title, image and speaker notes to make sure that they all are:
+   - Accurate: Are there any factual errors in the text or title?
+Do you know enought about the topic to catch any facutual errors without referring to the source journal article?
+   - Appropriate: Is the image generated appropriate and related enough to the title and speaker notes that it renforces the message you are trying to communicate and not distracting form the message?
-7. Repeat this for each slide until the end of the presentation...
+7. Repeat this process for each slide until you've finished creating the presentation.

 ## Reflection
 **Title generation**: